 This client works the same way the omnikportal client does, but uses a different API with better data quality.
 But this API is less secure.
 Like the omnikportal client, this client has a configurable polling interval and uses your omnik portal account to gain access to the API.

 The local proxy client uses intercepted data to proces.
 It is helped by the omnikloggerproxy script that cat be setup else where in your local network.
-Your router need a static route of 18.104.22.168/32 (Subnet mask 255.255.255.255) to the local IP where you process the logging.
-You can run one ore more plugins at the same time, but running more then one plugin seems useless if you have only one to process the logging of one inverter.
+Your router need a static route of 188.8.131.52/32 (Subnet mask 255.255.255.255) to the local IP where you process the logging.
+You can run one ore more plugins at the same time, but running more then one plugin seems useless if you have only one to process the logging of one inverter, but can be handy for debugging.

 tcp_proxy (local proxy plugin)

 You can proces redirected logger traffic directly with the localproxy tcp_proxy plugin, but can also use omnikloggerproxy script and put that in between.
 Using this plugin directly requires that you can open port 10004 and can reroute the logger traffic.
-Since I use Home Assistant OS this is not something that is supported out of the box.
+With Home Assistant OS this is not something that is supported out of the box, so the omnikloggerproxy script should run on a different platform.

 mqtt_proxy (local proxy plugin)